AGkikakis/Place_Recognition/README.md

 After obtaining the most similar frames to a given frame, the system performs temporal and geometrical checks implemented in DLoopDetector library to identify if a loop closure exists (a location that has been visited before).
 If the system identifies a loop closure, a match representing the same location from a previous visit should be returned.
-Once a match is detected, the system localizes against a map and identifies it’s position relative to that map.